barmud/OOP_Ex2/README.md

 In this section of the assigment we work with Threads,ThreadPoll,Regular case(only main Thread).

-In each way of the above we will check how it collab with massive task as Files I/O , and calculate the time took to execute a task.
+In each way of the above we will check how it collab with massive task as Files I/O , and calculate the time took to execute the task.

 ## Working with files
 Function ``createTextFiles(int n,int seed,int bound)`` will generate n files which will be filled with random num of lines. the line : "Hello World".
 This function return String array of files name.